furzepig/brachistochrone/_posts/poems/2019-12-13-the_wasteland.md

 She turns and looks a moment in the glass,
 Hardly aware of her departed lover;
 Her brain allows one half-formed thought to pass:
-“Well now that’s done: and I’m glad it’s over.”
+&lsquo;Well now that’s done: and I’m glad it’s over.&rsquo;
 When lovely woman stoops to folly and
 Paces about her room again, alone,
 She smoothes her hair with automatic hand,
 And puts a record on the gramophone.

-“This music crept by me upon the waters”
+&lsquo;This music crept by me upon the waters&rsquo;
 And along the Strand, up Queen Victoria Street.
 O City city, I can sometimes hear
 Beside a public bar in Lower Thames Street,